-- Once the router is bound to your TP-Link ID, you need to log in to the router with the TP-Link ID. - The TP-Link ID also can be registered via the TP-Link Tether app.
-Please refer to Install the Tether App on Your Smartphones or Tablets to install the app.
-Launch the app, tap in the top-left corner of the screen and tap Login, and then click New User to register a new one. - If you want to unbind the admin TP-Link ID from your router, please go to Basic > TP-Link Cloud, click Unbind in the Device Information section.
+- To learn more about the Admin and User TP-Link ID, refer to Manage the User TP-Link IDs. - Once the router is bound to your TP-Link ID, you need to log in to the router with the TP-Link ID. - You can register another TP-Link ID via the Tether APP.
+Please refer to Manage the Router via TP-Link Tether App to install the app and register a new one - If you want to unbind the admin TP-Link ID from your router, please go to Basic > TP-Link Cloud, click Unbind in the Device Information section.